 This signifies your furnace is ignited at high speed because its low pressure switch didn’t close.

 It’s important to have an Expert like one from Komfort Air in Charlotte finish repairing or replacing this part.
-Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like this one.
+Our technicians are ACE certified, which means they’re well-prepared to fix a furnace error like this one.

 We want you to be completely content with our furnace repair in Charlotte.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*